NEARING THE HALF-CENTURY MARK, TOURING SHAKESPEARE COMPANY DELIGHTS WITH REMARKABLE PORTABLE THEATER

 In city parks, on football fields, pastures and school yards, the beloved troupe presents a remarkable six dozen shows during its summer season.

 Jordan Pettis plays Don Adriano de Armado, a fantastical Spaniard.
-The actor's character keeps the action exciting. |
+The actor's character keeps the action exciting and audience delighted. |

-On their way to "maturity," the high-stepping quartet of young men cavort. |
+On their way to "maturity," the high-stepping quartet of young men cavort.
+Costumes are kept clean and pressed, despite an arduous schedule of transportation. |

+years ago, but his influence and goals are still felt and perpetuated in the company's 46th season., organized by executive director Kevin Asselin.
 This year, the ensemble is producing 76 performances in 61 communities across Montana, northern Wyoming, eastern Idaho, western North Dakota and eastern Washington.
 Theater lovers of all ages in five states enjoy polished productions of "Othello" and "Love's Labour's Lost" in a variety of venues ranging from fairgounds and parking lots to memorial pavilions, barns, amphitheaters and the occasional nursing home.

 THE COMPANY features

-Before the Fishtail show this week, workers began assembling the stage, and by mid- afternoon, townsfolk began arriving with their chairs. |
+Before the Fishtail show this week, workers began assembling the stage in mid-morning.
+By mid- afternoon, townsfolk began arriving to set up their chairs. |

 Christene "Cookie" Meyers, who has written about Shakespeare in the Parks for decades, tips a pre-show glass. |